 Apart from weighing the pros and cons, you should also think carefully if email marketing is the right channel for you.
 Generally, it comes into play when companies want to reach a larger audience and increase conversions.
 But that doesn’t mean that it’s a perfect match for everyone.

 Email marketing can turn into a supportive channel for brands that are active in other digital channels.
-In such cases, results from email campaigns can be boosted through social media or advertisements.
+In such cases, results from email campaigns can be boosted through social media accounts you manage or advertisements.

 Email marketing can be the main channel for smaller businesses as it has a higher ROI and requires fewer resources compared to paid ads.